lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Compression Decompression Functions (CDF) {#chap-CDF}

-The Compression Decompression Functions (CDF) describe the action taken during the compression and inversely the action taken by the decompressor to restore the original value.
+The Compression Decompression Functions (CDF) describes the action taken during the compression and inversely the action taken by the decompressor to restore the original value.